Covered in this article

 Example

-For instance, it is needed to execute following Shopify query:
+To execute the following Shopify query:

 query{